Hunting is an important part of Montana's outdoor heritage and has been part of a way of life in the region for thousands of years.

 - Hunting parties may encounter other user groups (hikers, horseback riders, bikers, etc.)

-- APR does not allow harvest of sage grouse, non-game species, or predators on our deeded land.
+- American Prairie Reserve does not allow harvest of sage grouse, non-game species, or predators on our deeded land.

 - Non-toxic (non-lead) ammunition is required.

 - Travel allowed on designated open roads only– off-road driving is not allowed.
 Please retrieve game on foot.

 We hope you have a great experience at American Prairie Reserve.
 Please email feedback and results of your hunt to email@example.com.
 We would love to hear from you!

 For more information on the annual public bison harvest, please visit our Bison Harvest page.